asaddoost/Bootstrap-Projects/01-Book Pro App/README.md

 - In this project we customized colors and theme by Sass.

-- Tutorial for this project was from youtube channel the Net Ninja.
+- Tutorial for this project was from youtube channel the Net Ninja.<br/>
 [▶️ Tutorial video from the Net Ninja](https://www.youtube.com/watch?v=O_9u1P5YjVc&list=PL4cUxeGkcC9joIM91nLzd_qaH_AimmdAR)

 ![preview img](preview.jpg)